amarp86/travel-keeper/README.md

 MVP
-This app will utlilize 3 tables in the backened - Users, Pictures, and Comments which will be used by a React Front End to display the information in a beautiful way using at minimum 8 react components.
+This app will utlilize 4 tables in the backened - Users, Pictures, Likes and Comments which will be used by a React Front End to display the information in a beautiful way using at minimum 8 react components.

 Goals
-1. Create backened server with Ruby on Rails and 3 tables with appropriate associations.
+1. Create backened server with Ruby on Rails and 4 tables with appropriate associations.
 2. Deploy backend to heroku
 3. Create React front end using CRA
 4. Deploy front end to Netlify